hakunijun/THlaptrinhweb/README.md

 ## Prerequisites

 - Node.js (v16 or higher)
-- MySQL Server (v5.7 or higher, or MariaDB)
+- MySQL Server (v5.7 or higher, or MariaDB) - listening on port 3306
 - npm or yarn

 ## Installation